Heavy discounts drive record U.S. online holiday spending - report

 "At a time when consumers were dealing with elevated prices in areas such as food, gas, and rent, holiday discounts were strong enough to sustain discretionary spending through the entire season," said Vivek Pandya, lead analyst, Adobe Digital Insights.

-Companies ranging from Amazon.com Inc AMZN.O, Target Corp TGT.N, Walmart Inc WMT.N to Best Buy Co Inc BBY.N offered early discounts to spur demand and get rid of excess stock.
+Companies including Amazon.com Inc AMZN.O, Target Corp TGT.N, Walmart Inc WMT.N and Best Buy Co Inc BBY.N offered early discounts to spur demand and get rid of excess stock.

+Amazon continues to be the biggest U.S. online seller, accounting for nearly 38% of total retail e-commerce sales, according to market research firm Insider Intelligence.
+Walmart is the second biggest with about 6% of the market share.

-Majority of the discounts were for toys, where discounts peaked at 34% off listed price versus 19% last year, as well as electronics that saw discounts as high as 25% compared with 8% last year, according to the report.
+Majority of the deals were for toys, where discounts peaked at 34% off listed price versus 19% last year, and electronics that saw discounts as high as 25% compared with 8% last year, the report said.

 A big chunk of the holiday sales came during the Cyber Week - the five days between Thanksgiving and Cyber Monday - where consumers spent a total of $35.3 billion online, the report said.